 Mr. Roberts received a Bachelor of Arts degree with High Honors in Economics from Swarthmore College and holds a Master in Business Administration degree from Harvard Graduate School of Business Administration.
 He served as a Trustee on the Wentworth Board of Trustees between 1997 through 2015.
 He was elected as a Trustee Emeritus by the Board of Trustees in November 2015.
 Since leaving the Wentworth Board, Mr. Roberts has been serving on the Facilities Committee and the Development Committee since November 2015.
 He was elected to the Wentworth Corporation in 1987.

 Past President, Gateway Equipment Corporation

-Richard Sheridan is the Past President and Owner of Gateway Equipment Corporation, a company he founded in 1966 and operated until his recent retirement in 2012.
+Richard Sheridan was the Past President and Owner of Gateway Equipment Corporation, a company he founded in 1966 and operated until his retirement in 2012.
 Gateway Equipment Corporation operated primarily in the construction and mining machinery and equipment merchant wholesalers’ industry.
 Prior to starting his own company, Mr. Sheridan held several positions with Westinghouse Air Brake Company.